 The New College of Florida writer-in-residence program brings a published writer to campus each spring to teach classes and hold workshops for students interested in creative writing.
 The writer-in-residence also gives public readings in the community.

-In 2017, New College welcomes Dr. Reggie Scott Young, who was until 2015, a member of the University of Louisiana Lafayette English faculty.
+Reggie Scott Young, Spring 2017— who was until 2015, a member of the University of Louisiana Lafayette English faculty.
 He taught courses in creative writing courses (poetry, creative nonfiction, and fiction), as well as American literature, contemporary poetry, a Blues literature course, various other courses in American ethnic literatures, and modern fiction at the University of Louisiana Lafayette.

 He is a member of the Macondo Writers’ Workshop and his poems and stories have appeared in Louisiana Literature, Fifth Wednesday Journal, The Oxford American, The Christian Imagination: Essays on Literature and Writing, African American Review, The Christian Century, and the West Side Stories anthology.